freyste/freyste.github.io/_posts/2020-5-15-Hydroponics.md

 ![_config.yml]({{ site.baseurl }}/images/EndCap_Assy.png)

 Another part designed were the dams that allow the ebb and flow process to take place as water can build up and then slowly empty thought the day.
+The dams have holes drilled into them such that water can leak out at a controlled rate.
+It was a bit of a trial an error process to establish just how many holes were needed to get the desired outflow rates between the reservoirs.

 ![_config.yml]({{ site.baseurl }}/images/Dam_Xsection.png)

 Lastly is the side clips and wind covering that we found were necessary with the 20-30 mph winds we get over our house every day.
+Attached to these clips are chicken-wire domes which can be coated with seran wrap to prevent young seedling from being damaged by the wind.

 ![_config.yml]({{ site.baseurl }}/images/End_Assy.png)